wades1248/dm-db-api/README.md

 ## Technologies

-This API was built using node.js.
-The datebase was built with postgres.sql.
+This API was built using Node.js and Express.
+The database was built with postgres.sql.
 Migrations are handled with postgrator.

 ## CORS